Gija people: History of contact

 The last known massacre of the Gija people took place at Bedford Downs Station in 1924, when, according to Gija tradition, Paddy Quilty and others at the Bedford station took tribesmen off the station and fed them food laced with strychnine.
-The corpses of those they killed were then heaped up and burnt on a funeral pyre to eliminate traces of the deed.
+The corpses of those killed were then heaped up and burnt on a funeral pyre to eliminate traces of the killings.

 Modern period

 In 1979, mining explorations teams discovered pink and reddish diamonds, quite rare at the time, at Smoke Creek and at Barramundi Gap, a key site in Gija female dreaming.
 Subsequently the Argyle diamond mine was established.
 Employment of local people remained low, 10% in 2003, when strategies changed.
 Now a quarter of the workforce is recruited from local indigenous people.

 The Gija have maintained a strong tradition of cultural preservation and active programs include a repository of teaching materials and artwork.
 Qantas adapted Paddy Bedford's artwork for use on a Boeing 737.